-As my co-author, Andrew Berkin, and I(1) explain in our new book, “Your Complete Guide to Factor-Based Investing,”(4) one of the big problems for the first formal asset pricing model developed by financial economists, the CAPM, was that it predicts a positive relation between risk and return.
+As my co-author, Andrew Berkin, and I 1 explain in our new book, “Your Complete Guide to Factor-Based Investing,” 2 one of the big problems for the first formal asset pricing model developed by financial economists, the CAPM, was that it predicts a positive relation between risk and return.
 But empirical studies have found the actual relation to be flat, or even negative.
 Over the last 50 years, the most “defensive” (low-volatility, low-beta) stocks have delivered both higher returns and higher risk-adjusted returns than the most “aggressive” (high-volatility, high-beta) stocks.
 In addition, defensive strategies, at least those based on either volatility or beta, have delivered significant Fama-French three-factor and four-factor alphas.

+What is the Low Risk Effect?Before proceeding, it’s important to note that beta and volatility are related, though not the same.
+Beta depends on volatility and correlation to the market, whereas volatility is related to idiosyncratic risk (see here for an explanation of how to calculate the different measures).
 The superior performance of low-volatility and low-beta stocks was first documented in the literature in the 1970s — by Fischer Black (in 1972) among others — even before the size and value premiums were “discovered.”
 And the low-volatility anomaly has been shown to exist in equity markets around the world.
 Interestingly, this finding is true not only for stocks, but for bonds as well.
 In other words, it has been pervasive.

 - The BAC factor loads substantially on the small-minus-big factor as firms with, for the same volatility, low correlation often are small, undiversified firms.